 - In the Able Team action/adventure novels (a spin-off of The Executioner series) there's a scene where a group of South American bad-guys are terrifying the locals by zooming down at them in their helicopter, pretending to strafe them.
 One old farmer deliberately runs for a solitary tree knowing that the pilot, flying low and focusing on him, will fly right into it.
-Fortunately the Big Bad points out the danger in time.
+Fortunately The Dragon points out the danger in time.
 In an earlier book 'Gadgets' Schwatz destroys a helicopter machine-gunning his friends by throwing a roll of barbed wire (he's standing on a cliff above it) whereupon the wire gets sucked into the helicopters rotor blades, locking them together and crashing the chopper.

 - Averted in Tom Clancy's Rainbow Six.
 A terrorist leader is escaping down the freeway in a Jaguar, and Rainbow's transport helicopter is the only unit available at the moment to follow him.
 The pilot briefly puzzles over how the hell he's going to stop a car with an unarmed Blackhawk, before he decides to just run parallel with the car about 30 meters off the ground while one of his passengers empties his pistol at the car out the side door.
 The scene even included a moment where the first attempt to shoot the car failed when the chopper had to pull up suddenly to avoid flying into a road sign.